sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 title: "Projectile Prediction: Part 2"
 excerpt: Predictively spawning projectiles with the Gameplay Ability System.
 header:
-    teaser: /assets/images/per-post/cone-trace/cone-trace-teaser.png
+    teaser: /assets/images/per-post/projectile-prediction-2/projectile-prediction-2-teaser.png
 author: Meta
 last_modified_at: 2025-07-09
 ---

 Part 2 of a series exploring and implementing projectile prediction for multiplayer games.
 This part walks through how to predictively spawn projectile actors using the Gameplay Ability System in Unreal Engine.

-If you just want the final code, it can be found on [Unreal Engine's Learning site](...).
+If you just want the final code, it can be found on [Unreal Engine's Learning site](TODO).
 Again, this is a long-winded and detailed walkthrough of the entire code.
 If that's not something you're interested in, it may be easier to copy the code, and use this page as a reference for explanations on anything that's unclear.
 {: .notice--info}

 ## Introduction